Ninja Gaiden: Ninja Gaiden: Master Collection

 Ninja Gaiden: Master Collection is a compilation of Ninja Gaiden Sigma, Ninja Gaiden Sigma 2, and Ninja Gaiden 3: Razor's Edge.
 It was released on Microsoft Windows via Steam, Nintendo Switch, PlayStation 4, and Xbox One on June 10, 2021, marking the first time the Sigma games have been released on Nintendo and Xbox platforms.

 Related media

 Anime

-OVA Ninja Ryūkenden was released only in Japan in 1991.
+An OVA titled Ninja Ryūkenden was released only in Japan in 1991.